Voxel WordPress Theme number Mods

 eg. 207,000 Instagram followers –> 207k Instagram followers

-Add to your functions.php file.
+Add to your Child theme’s functions.php file.

-add_filter( 'voxel/dynamic-tags/modifiers', function( $modifiers ) {
+add_filter( 'voxel/dynamic-data/modifiers', function( $modifiers ) {

-class Convert_Number_To_Short_Hand extends \Voxel\Dynamic_Tags\Base_Modifier {
+class Advanced_Abbreviate_Number_Modifier extends \Voxel\Dynamic_Data\Modifiers\Base_Modifier {

 public function get_label(): string {